zchee/golang-wiki/Mobile.md

 [Xcode Command Line Tools](https://developer.apple.com/downloads/) installed.

-When using Go 1.16.x we have to switch the module aware build mode to auto before we can install gomobile by using (this might change in future):
+When using Go 1.16.x we have to switch the module aware build mode to auto before we can install/use gomobile by executing:
 ```
 go env -w GO111MODULE=auto
 ```